MuhammedImdaad/effective-CPP/effective-modern/item40/README.md

 ## Use std::atomic for concurrency, volatile for special memory
 Once a `std::atomic` object has been constructed, operations on it behave as if they were inside a mutex-protected critical section, but the operations are generally implemented using special machine instructions that are more efficient than would be the case if a mutex were employed.
 Code using `volatile` guarantees virtually nothing in a multithreaded context.
 As a general rule, compilers are permitted to reorder unrelated assignments.
 Even if compilers don’t reorder them, the underlying hardware might do it.
-However, the use of `std::atomic`s imposes restrictions on how code can be reordered. `Volatile` doesn’t impose the same code reordering restrictions. `Volatile` is useful for telling compilers that they’re dealing with memory that doesn’t behave normally.
+However, the use of `std::atomic` imposes restrictions on how code can be reordered. `Volatile` doesn’t impose the same code reordering restrictions. `Volatile` is useful for telling compilers that they’re dealing with memory that doesn’t behave normally.
 For normal memory operations, compiler can optimize the generated code by elimination techniques.
 ```
 x = 10;               // write x, optimized away
 x = 20;               // write x again